Accessibility at Auvik

 • A member of the College of Registered Psychotherapists and Registered Mental Health Therapists of Ontario.

-As reflected in Health Protection and Promotion Act, Ontario Regulation 562 a dog other than a guide dog for the blind is a service dog if:
+Service Dog: as reflected in Health Protection and Promotion Act, Ontario Regulation 562 a dog other than a guide dog for the blind is a service dog if:

 • It is readily apparent to an average person that the dog functions as a service dog for a person with a medical disability; or